magenta/magenta/magenta/models/onsets_frames_transcription/README.md

 ## JavaScript App

-The easiest way to try out the model is with our web app: [Piano Scribe](https://goo.gl/magenta/piano-scribe).
+The easiest way to try out the piano transcription model is with our web app: [Piano Scribe](https://goo.gl/magenta/piano-scribe).
 You can try transcribing audio files right in your browser without installing any software.
 You can read more about it on our blog post, [Piano Transcription in the Browser with Onsets and Frames](http://g.co/magenta/oaf-js).

 ## Colab Notebook

-We also provide an [Onsets and Frames Colab Notebook](https://goo.gl/magenta/onsets-frames-colab).
+We also provide an [Onsets and Frames Colab Notebook](https://goo.gl/magenta/onsets-frames-colab) for both piano and drum transcription models.

 ## Transcription Script

 If you would like to run transcription locally, you can use the transcribe script.
 First, set up your [Magenta environment](/README.md).

-Next, download our pre-trained [checkpoint](https://storage.googleapis.com/magentadata/models/onsets_frames_transcription/maestro_checkpoint.zip), which is trained on the [MAESTRO dataset](https://g.co/magenta/maestro-dataset).
+For piano transcription, download our pre-trained [checkpoint](https://storage.googleapis.com/magentadata/models/onsets_frames_transcription/maestro_checkpoint.zip), which is trained on the [MAESTRO dataset](https://g.co/magenta/maestro-dataset).